Topics Map > Online Instruction > Teaching Online Courses

 - Model interaction in online discussions and provide clear expectations about message content and frequency.

-- Develop questions that provide room for students to personalize their posts in a way that encourages responses from peers.
+- Develop questions that allow students to personalize their posts in a way that encourages peer responses.

 - Award credit.
 Discussion posts will not get a student’s best effort if points are not awarded in alignment with the time and energy invested.